bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 |h3| Gaussian Mixture Models |h3e|

 As an example, suppose we're trying to understand the prices of houses across the city.
-The housing price will be heavily dependent on the neighbourhood, that is, houses clustered around a neighbourhood will be close to the average price of the neighbourhood.
+The housing price will be heavily dependent on the neighborhood, that is, houses clustered around a neighborhood will be close to the average price of the neighborhood.
-In this context, it is straight forward to observe the prices at which houses are sold (observed variables) but what is not so clear is how is to observe or estimate the price of a "neighbourhood" (the latent variables).
-A simple model for modelling the neighbourhood price is using a Gaussian (or normal) distribution, but which house prices should be used to estimate the average neighbourhood price?
+In this context, it is straight forward to observe the prices at which houses are sold (observed variables) but what is not so clear is how is to observe or estimate the price of a "neighborhood" (the latent variables).
+A simple model for modelling the neighborhood price is using a Gaussian (or normal) distribution, but which house prices should be used to estimate the average neighborhood price?
 Should all house prices be used in equal proportion, even those on the edge?
-What if a house is on the border between two neighbourhoods?
-Can we even define clearly if a house is in one neighbourhood or the other?
+What if a house is on the border between two neighborhoods?
+Can we even define clearly if a house is in one neighborhood or the other?
 These are all great questions that lead us to a particular type of latent variable model called a Gaussian mixture model.